jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

     />
 </p>

-For the mythology behind this world of pipes, I wrote a <i>Mythopoeia</i>—an origin myth poem of Pipe World titled, <i>“Respect to Ye Old God, Father Time”</i> which you can read in full on my personal site here [link].
+For the mythology behind this world of pipes, I wrote a <i>Mythopoeia</i>—an origin myth poem of Pipe World titled, <i>“Respect to Ye Old God, Father Time”</i> which you can read in full on my personal site here: [Respect to Ye Old God, Father Time](/writings/poetry/2025/father-time.html).

 <i><b>The Music Behind Pipe World Continued...</b></i>